 The very high number of inquests completed in 2014 under the Senior Coroner was due to dealing with the backlog of cases that had built up in previous years.
-The 2015 figure represented a closer fit to expectation and the increase to 2016 resulted from the increased number and complexity of referral to the service.
-There was an increase in the number of DOLs cases, all of which required inquests from 66 in 2015 to 92 in 2016 and there have been further increases in 2017
+The 2015 figure represented a closer fit to expectation and the increases in 2016 and 2017 resulted from the increased number and complexity of referral to the service.
+The increase in the number of Deprivation of Liberty (DOLS) cases, all of which required inquests, in 2015 and 2016 was halted by a legislative change in April 2017 when they were no longer required to be inquested.

-There have been very significant improvements in the time that the bereaved have had to wait for inquests to be held.
-In 2013 only 46% of inquests were completed within 6 months of death, due to dealing with the backlog the figure fell to 43% in 2014 but in 2015 93% of inquests were completed within the target 6 months a figure equalled in 2016.
+The improvement in the time that the bereaved have had to wait for inquests to be held has been maintained.
+In 2013 only 46% of inquests were completed within 6 months of death, due to dealing with the backlog the figure fell to 43% in 2014 but in 2015 and 2016 93% of inquests were completed within the target 6 months a figure equalled in 2017.

-Similar improvements were made in relation to the number of inquests that were completed more than 12 months from the death, this fell from 57% in 2014 (due to the backlog) to 3% in 2015 and only 1% in 2016.
+Similar improvements were made in relation to the number of inquests that were completed more than 12 months from the death, this fell from 57% in 2014 (due to the backlog) to 1% in 2016 and remained very low at 2% in 2017.